janeygak/Effisend_webapp/readme.md

 ## Installation

-Install the required libraries from the requirements.txt and you're good to go.
+Install the required libraries from the requirements.txt.
+Register an account at Twilio to use the send sms api.
+Register an account at currency layer to use realtime currency exchange api.

 ## Contributing